pndang/pndang.github.io/index.md

 From the San Francisco Bay Area, born and raised in Vietnam.

 I specialize in retail & medical office property investment advisory as part of the Levin Johnston Group at Marcus & Millichap, supporting clients in acquisitions, dispositions, development, and 1031 exchanges.
+My partners are Adam Levin and Robert Johnston, who consistently rank top of the firm and are also my mentors, with over 35 years of combined experience in brokerage and property ownership.

 Prior to joining the team, I lived in beautiful San Diego for four years, where I gained experience across the public, private, and nonprofit sectors — including private capital lending, development, city planning, landscape architecture, software engineering, and data science — in both academia at UC San Diego and professional practice.